 In the current economic climate, the Town continues to address many challenges with respect to meeting service demands.
-Providing municipal services, developing infrastructure and public facilities, maintaining an environment of physical safety and security, quality of life, developing pedestrian- friendly neighborhoods, along with appropriate planning for commercial and business areas, family oriented open spaces and parks, quality educational opportunities, cultural amenities, as well as up to date transportation systems that allow people to travel easily throughout the city, will be a challenge.
+Providing municipal services, developing infrastructure and public facilities, maintaining an environment of physical safety and security, quality of life, developing pedestrian- friendly neighborhoods, along with appropriate planning for commercial and industrial areas, family oriented open spaces and parks, quality educational opportunities, cultural amenities, as well as up to date transportation systems that allow people to travel easily throughout the city, will be a challenge.

 In years of growth, tax revenues will increase due to "intrinsic growth factors".
 Property values increase and sales activity will likely increase in growth years which will completely or substantially cover annual inflation.
 Sales tax will increase without additional activity in a typical year due to the increase in the cost of goods and services.
 However, our proprietary funds have no such intrinsic factor.
-The only ways to increase revenue to cover annual inflation and keep up with critical maintenance are to increase our customer base and/or increase rates.
-This will be a challenge going forward as our customer base is subject to the limitations of our water source and the status of our sewer infrastructure.
+The only ways to increase revenue to cover annual inflation and keep up with critical maintenance are an increase our customer base and/or increase rates.
+This will be a challenge going forward.
 Our water and sewer infrastructures are limited with both a small physical area, and capacity constraints.

-Much of the Town's physical water and sewer infrastructure is around 30 to 60 years old and is undersized.
+Much of the Town's physical water and sewer infrastructure is around 30 years old and is undersized.
 Planning for infrastructure needs and requirements always provides major challenges.
-Global assessment of Town's existing water and sewer facilities and capacity will continue to be a priority.
+Global assessment of Town's existing water and sewer facilities and capacity will continue to be a priority this year.